-The chip design methodology improves cybersecurity of low-power devices like smart cards.
+The chip design methodology improves cybersecurity of low-power devices such as smart cards.
 Partner with us to accelerate development through licensing or co-development opportunities.

 The chip design methodology uses an application-specific integrated circuit (ASIC) to hide a chip’s encryption operations.
-This prevents cybersecurity breaches through side-channel attacks.
+This prevents cybersecurity breaches via side-channel attacks.

-Low-power devices like smart cards store sensitive personal data.
+Low-power devices such as smart cards store sensitive personal data.
 More robust cybersecurity is needed to prevent unauthorised access.

 A chip created with the new methodology outperformed standard encryption methods.
 A patent has been filed for the design methodology.

 Research commercialisation opportunitiesResearch Innovation and Commercialisation